stepanataccolade/docsv2/sources/gs_plans.md

 With Shippable Deploy, you can automate your deployment of Dockerized applications to your Test and/or Production environments on any Container Service within minutes.
 When combined with Shippable CI, this gives you a complete pipeline from source control to production that is automated, unified, and cloud agnostic.

 Let's focus on that last term - cloud agnostic.
 This means that you can deploy your applications to **any** container service through Shippable and even move across Container Services in minutes.
-We currently support Amazon's ECS, with support for Google Container Engine, Microsoft Azure Container Service, and Red Hat Openshift coming up very soon.
+We currently support Amazon's ECS and Google Container Engine.
+Support for Microsoft Azure Container Service and Red Hat Openshift is coming up very soon.

 ##### Container Service Deploy

-We have just one plan that spans all containerized application deployments.
-You should try out this plan if you fit the following profile -
+You should sign up for this plan if you fit the following profile -

-* Your application is Dockerized
+* Your application is Dockerized and you run Docker in test environments and Production, or
-* You run (or are open to running) your Test and/or Production environments on a Container Service.
+* You do not use Docker in production, but run (or are open to running) your Test and/or Production environments on a Container Service, or
-* You are not running Docker in production but are interested in containerizing your Test environments.
+* You are not using Docker in production but are interested in containerizing your Test environments.
 * You run (or want to run) functional tests for every code commit

 [Contact us](mailto:support@shippable.com) for details and a demo showing how the above can be easily achieved using our Deploy plan.

 **Pricing**

-**Please note that the Container Service Deploy plan is currently in preview and is completely free while in preview.The following pricing will be effective at launch.**

 Our pricing model is freemium and is based on the amount of RAM you need for your containers.
 The free tier comes with 2GB RAM which gives you enough resources to run simple applications.

-Additional RAM can be purchased in blocks of 8GB for $20/month.
+Additional RAM can be purchased in blocks of 4GB for $10/month.

 *****